 Hopefully this post proves otherwise.
 And while I won’t overlook the more popular tourist destinations like Maspalomas or Amsterdam, I do love finding somewhere that still feels undiscovered by the average tourist.

 Which brings me on to this list!
 After spending a few months in Europe this summer, I realised that there are still a lot of undiscovered destinations to explore.
 So I asked the people who know best – my fellow travel bloggers – to share their favourite hidden gems in Europe.
+These are all still relatively unknown, so that means you can visit Europe in any travel season without worrying about the crowds.

 Here are some of the most underrated spots to explore (before everyone else does!).
 How many will you add to your Europe bucket list?